Angela Buxton

 Angela Buxton (16 August 1934 – 14 August 2020) was a British tennis player.
-She won the women's doubles title at both the French Championships and Wimbledon in 1956 with her playing partner Althea Gibson.
+She won the women's doubles title at both the French Championships and Wimbledon in 1956 with her playing partner, Althea Gibson.

 Early life

 Buxton was born in Liverpool on 16 August 1934, one of two children born to Harry and Violet (Greenberg) Buxton.
-Her grandparents on both sides were Jewish and had immigrated to England from Russia, fleeing from the pogroms in the early 1900s.
+Her grandparents on both sides were Jewish and had emigrated to England from Russia, fleeing the pogroms in the early 1900s.
 She was raised partly in South Africa.
 Buxton's father owned a successful cinema chain in northwestern England, which allowed her to attend boarding school at Gloddaeth Hall.
 While there, a coach noticed her tennis ability and urged her to acquire more training.

 Career

 Buxton began playing tennis at a young age.
 After spending time undergoing training in London and Los Angeles, in 1954 she earned the British No. 4 ranking.
 Buxton then reached the 1955 Wimbledon singles quarterfinals and climbed to World No. 9 in the rankings.
 She played in Wightman Cup competition for the United Kingdom in 1954, 1955, and 1956.

 Buxton had her most successful tennis year in 1956.
 She won the women's doubles title and reached the singles final at Wimbledon, the first Briton to do so in 17 years.
 She won the English Indoor and London Grass Court singles championships and the English Hard Court doubles crown (with Darlene Hard).
 At the French Championships, she reached the singles semifinals and won the women's doubles title with Althea Gibson, who was the first African-American champion.
 Buxton was ranked World No. 5 by World Tennis and World No. 6 by Lance Tingay.

 Buxton also won the women's singles title at the 1953 Maccabiah Games in Israel.

 After suffering a serious hand condition in late 1956 (tenosynovitis), Buxton was forced to retire following the 1957 season at the age of 22.

 Buxton's Judaism played a role throughout her career.
 Her religious background prevented full acceptance within the tennis world from an early age.
 Regarding her experience at the Cumberland, an elite lawn tennis club in London, she said:

 Buxton repeatedly was refused access to training facilities because of her ethnicity.
 From the mid-1950s, she was able to practise at the private indoor court of Simon Marks, the Jewish owner of department store chain Marks and Spencer, who had become aware of the difficulties which Buxton faced.